Reminiscing about summer days and the beaches on the west coast today.

-I didn’t always closely interact with Rocky closely every day, but in the last few months of his life I always make it a point to keep an eye on Weston.
+I didn’t always closely interact with him closely every day, but in the last few months of his life I always make it a point to keep an eye on Weston.
 With his gazillion different health issues he needed constant care, and he was worth sparing no expense to just see if maybe, we could save him.

 But we couldn’t.

 On Friday the 15th, he started acting off in the morning.
 In the afternoon, I was walking down the stall breezeway and someone told me Weston had lain down.
 As soon as I saw him, I knew.
 He was done.
 Not too long before the four of us who work most closely with the horses had all agreed that if Weston went into colic again we were not going to let him suffer even more pain.

 Weston stayed down for three hours that day, and with each passing hour the dark reality of the situation became more and more apparent.
 He couldn’t be comforted and his distress and irritation kept building until he finally pushed himself up and asked to be let out of his stall.

 He was let out and walked to the back where he could get away from the commotion of the barn.
 Three of us sat ourselves down on the grass as we watched him pretend to graze and move around, and brought up the elephant in the room.
 Since we were all on the same page, the vet was called, we took off his halter, lead rope, and boots and let him roam the property and enjoy being a horse for the last hour of his life – something he hadn’t been allowed to do for too long as it was too dangerous to his health.

 At around 6pm Weston was humanely euthanized in a field of bluebonnets with the four people who loved and cared for him more than anyone else.
 The stubborn bastard went out as stubbornly as he lived his life.
 First he wouldn’t go down, and then he went down so awkwardly I was scared that he would break his legs.
 It took all of us to pull him over to his side.